MS Regina Baltica

-MS Regina Baltica is a cruiseferry owned by the Estonian shipping company Tallink.
+MS Regina Baltica is a cruiseferry owned by the Spanish shipping company Balearia.
 She was built in 1980 as Viking Song by Wärtsilä Perno shipyard, Finland for Rederi Ab Sally, one of the owners of the Viking Line consortium.
 She has also sailed under the names Braemar (for Fred Olsen Lines) and Anna Karenina (for Baltic Shipping Co.).

 History

 Viking Line and Fred.
 Olsen service

 Delivered in August 1980, Viking Song was the last newbuilding delivered to Rederi Ab Sally for use on Viking Line's routes.
 She served alongside her sister Viking Saga on the route connecting Helsinki, Finland to Stockholm.
 Although she was the newer of the two ships, when SF Line brought their new Mariella to Helsinki–Stockholm service in 1985, the Viking Song was withdrawn from service and sold to Norwegian Fred.
 Olsen Lines.

 After rebuilding at Blohm + Voss, Hamburg where a second storey was added to her nightclub, Viking Song emerged as Fred.
 Olsen's new MS Braemar.
 She was initially set on a route connecting Oslo, Norway with Harwich, UK, although her route varied a lot during the next five years, with Hirtshals, Denmark replacing or appearing alongside Harwich as the main destination.
 In December 1990 Fred.
 Olsen sold their ferry operations to the new Color Line, however Braemar was not included in the sale and she was laid up.